easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.min_price _(deprecated)_

-Returns a humanized price for the products cheapest configuration e.g. `$1,027 Per Person` or `$150 Per Night` This excludes Sold Out and Hidden variants.
+Returns a humanized price for the product's cheapest configuration e.g. `$1,027 Per Person` or `$150 Per Night` This excludes Sold Out and Hidden variants.
  If the display variant is changed within the product this will be used instead of the cheapest variant